 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Bright S Ashimatey: The gas delivery apparatus can be easily adapted to most types of ophthalmic imaging devices and used in a wide array of consenting adult subject populations and retinal vascular diseases.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

 How would you expect an individual who has never performed this technique to struggle?

 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Bright S Ashimatey: By delegating the responsibility of the operation of the OCTA machine to one researcher and the responsibility of the non-rebreathing apparatus to another, you ensure an efficient experiment.

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera